-If you have ever thought about becoming a Pilates instructor, but never quite knew how you should go about it, then you have come to the right place.
+If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

-That’s because, in this blog post, I am going to be looking into Pilates teacher training and the path you need to take if you want to know just how to get Pilates certified.
-And make no mistake, a Pilates trainer needs some form of a Pilates certificate if they want to teach this low-impact type of exercising.
+That’s because, in this blog post, I will look into Pilates teacher training and the path you need to take if you want to know just how to get Pilates certified.

-That’s not to say that if you are from another country, Pilates certification if beyond your reach!
+That’s not to say that Pilates certification is beyond your reach if you are from another country!
 In all major countries, it’s not that difficult to get Pilates certified.